Malleshwaram gets a street art makeover

 Putting the Mull in Malleshwaram

-It takes about an hour and a half to explore this art trail on foot.
-I was completely lost and soaked in this amazing visual treat.
-I was shocked (in a good way) to see and explore the other side of Malleshwaram the bylanes (conservancies) even though I have lived many years in this pretty suburb.
+Exploring this art trail on foot takes about an hour and a half.
+I was utterly lost and soaked in this fantastic visual treat.
+I was shocked (in a good way) to see and explore the other side of Malleshwaram, bylanes (conservancies), even though I have lived many years in this pretty suburb.
 Before this art project, these spaces were neglected, faded and used for parking or throwing garbage.
 The completely disused lanes have now come to life with these artworks.
 This shows how art can completely transform a place.

 • Grade: Easy.

-Explore your neighborhood on foot where Malleshwaram gets a street art makeover.
+Explore your neighbourhood on foot, where Malleshwaram gets a street art makeover.
 Come and explore ‘Let’s go to Malleshwaram’ (Malleshwaram Hogona) to soak in the feeling of Malleshwaram and appreciate art.
 You can also take a virtual tour of the Malleshwaram street art trail on the Geechugalu website.

-Bengaluru Prayana: Did you know that Bengaluru Prayana team organises a guided walk in Bengaluru to explore and meet the locals?
-Contact them on bengaluruprayana@gmail.com now!
+Bengaluru Prayana: Did you know that the Bengaluru Prayana team organises a guided walk in Bengaluru to explore and meet the locals?
+Contact them at bengaluruprayana@gmail.com now!

 Divya Chandrashekar

 Divya is based out of the beautiful city of Bengaluru.
 She is a working engineering professional, avid reader, bird watcher, blogger on Thru D Lens, snail mailer, explorer, photographer, gardener, and wearer of many hats with pride.
-Always curious about learning new forms of art and appreciate art in any form.
+I am always curious about learning new art forms and appreciate art in any form.

 She believes in capturing moments as they happen.
 Her photography style is nature, architecture, and wildlife.
-She also loves capturing wildlife in natural habitat and monuments of architectural importance.
+She also loves capturing wildlife in natural habitats and monuments of architectural importance.

 Note: All the pictures used in this post belong to the author.
 Reproduction and distribution of the presentation without written permission from the author is prohibited.